oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/cholesky/README.md

 Tests document performance of components on a particular test, in specific systems.
 Differences in hardware, software, or configuration will affect actual performance.
 Consult other sources of information to evaluate performance as you consider your purchase.
 For more complete information about performance and benchmark results, visit [www.intel.com/benchmarks](www.intel.com/benchmarks).

-Performance results are based on testing as of July 29, 2020 and may not reflect all publicly available security updates.
+Performance results are based on testing as of February 25, 2022 and may not reflect all publicly available security updates.
 See configuration disclosure for details.
 No product or component can be absolutely secure.

 Intel technologies’ features and benefits depend on system configuration and may require enabled hardware, software or service activation.
 Performance varies depending on system configuration.
 Check with your system manufacturer or retailer or learn more at [intel.com](www.intel.com).

-The performance was measured by Intel on July 29, 2020.

 Intel and the Intel logo are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.